Yang Yang (actor)

 Yang Yang (杨洋 (楊洋), born September 9, 1991) is a Chinese actor.
-He is known as one of the “Big Four” or "Four Major Traffic Stars" alongside Li Yifeng, Lu Han and Kris Wu, due to their immense popularity and influence in mainland China.
+He is known as one of the "Big Four" or "Four Major Traffic Stars" alongside Li Yifeng, Lu Han and Kris Wu, due to their immense popularity and influence in mainland China.
 He made his acting debut in the Chinese television drama The Dream of Red Mansions (2010).
 Since then, he has received recognition for his roles in television dramas The Lost Tomb (2015), The Whirlwind Girl (2015), Love O2O (2016), Martial Universe (2018), The King's Avatar (2019), You Are My Glory (2021), Glory of Special Forces (2022), Who Rules The World (2022), Fireworks of My Heart (2023), The Immortal Ascension (2025) and films The Left Ear (2015), I Belonged to You (2016), Once Upon a Time (2017), Vanguard (2020).

 He was ranked 5th on the 2017 Forbes China Celebrity 100 list, 27th in 2019 and 44th in 2020.
 He was China's first Olympic flame torch bearer for the Rio Olympic Games in Greece, on April 22, 2016.
 He also became the first artist to be featured on the China Post postage stamp in January 2016.

 Early life

 Yang Yang was born in Shanghai and studied dance since he was a child.
 In 2003, Yang Yang applied for the People's Liberation Army Academy of Art and Shanghai Dance Academy at the same time.
 At the young age of 12, he decided to enrollee in the Department of Dance in People's Liberation Army Academy of Art in Beijing China.
 He also studied at the Central Academy of Drama for a period of time.
 Yang was a soldier with excellent character and study during his school years.
 In the second year of admission, he won the first place in his major and participated in international and domestic dance competitions on behalf of the school many times.
 At that time, his dream was to be a professional dancer.
-In 2007, Yang Yang performed the solo dance "Dandelion" at the graduation ceremony of Nanjing Military Region.
+In 2007, Yang performed the solo dance "Dandelion" at the graduation ceremony of Nanjing Military Region.